-The forum, held at Georgia Power Co. and sponsored by the American Association of University Women here, featured all 14 candidates who face opposition in the mayor's race, three city council races and two Valdosta school board
+The forum, held at Georgia Power Co. and sponsored by the American Association of University Women here, featured all 14 candidates who face opposition in the mayor's race, three city council races and two Valdosta school board races.

 More than 150 people turned out to hear the sometimes bland but often hot and lively, even humorous, two-hour forum.
-Candidates were given three minutes for an introductory speech and one minute to answer questions posed by the to tell you I've had enough, were Houseal's opening re-marks.
-He spoke briefly on problems areas such as soil erosion in some sections of town, "eyesore" neighborhoods and the unresponsiveness of city officials to community needs, particularly those of minorities.
-He supports the ward system of voting
+Candidates were given three minutes for an introductory speech and one minute to answer questions posed by the audience.